The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity: Appendix

 \textbf{Rules:} \begin{itemize} \item Only one disk can be moved at a time. \item Only the top disk from any stack can be moved. \item A larger disk may not be placed on top of a smaller disk. \end{itemize}

-Find the sequence of moves to transform the initial configuration into the goal configuration. \end{promptboxalt} \paragraph{Simulator.}

-Our evaluation framework employs separate puzzle simulators for each puzzle to ensure rigorous and consistent assessment of solutions obtained from LRMs.
+Find the sequence of moves to transform the initial configuration into the goal configuration. \end{promptboxalt} \looseness=-1 \paragraph{Simulator.} Our evaluation framework employs separate puzzle simulators for each puzzle to ensure consistent assessment and rigorous failure analysis of solutions obtained from LRMs.
 The Tower of Hanoi simulator is designed as a stateful environment that tracks disk configurations across three pegs and validates each proposed move against the puzzle's fundamental constraints.
 The simulator architecture follows a modular design pattern with clear separation between state management, move validation, and solution verification.
 In this simulator, we have a puzzle class which tracks the current disk configuration and enforces the puzzle's fundamental constraints.
 We also have a method to execute each move in the puzzle setup and perform four-layer validation: checking peg boundary conditions (0-2), verifying source pegs contain disks, confirming the specified disk is topmost, and enforcing the size ordering constraint that prevents larger disks from being placed on smaller ones.
-Upon successful validation, the method executes the disk transfer and updates the game state.
-Then, the complete solution validation is processed by sequentially processing move lists, and verifying goal state achievement.
+Upon successful validation, the method executes the disk transfer and updates the puzzle state.
+Finally, the complete solution validation is processed by sequentially processing move lists, and verifying goal state achievement.